spdx/spdx-examples/semantics/oci-image.md

 #### Container Layer

-Each of the image layers hould be represented in a package.
+Each of the image layers should be represented in a package.
 Ideally, the image SBOM should describe the whole container image structure.
 Just as the image, layers should also be named using their digests.
 The can layer can contain a purl of type OCI to reference it.

 #### Base Image

 Images often are derived from other images.
 When the described image uses as a base another image, the SBOM can reference it using a package.
 In order to ensure that tools can discern the base image from other OCI artifacts, the base image package should be related to the image via a `DESCENDANT_OF` relationship.